hadersaif/ITI_Python_Compiler_Task/README.md

-# ITI_Python_Compiler_Task
+# ITIAN-Compiler
-This repository will contain the files created in the journey of building a compiler using python language.
+As a team we will be implementing a Compiler through Python and Implementing a few stages of it Create your own Files Related to your tasks in the compiler